JuliaCI/Coverage.jl/README.md

 ### Code coverage

-*Step 1:* Navigate to your test directory, and run julia with the `--code-coverage` option.
+*Step 1:* Navigate to your test directory, and run julia with the `--code-coverage` option:
 ```sh
 julia --code-coverage=user
 julia --code-coverage=tracefile-%p.info --code-coverage=user  # available in Julia v1.1+